-Decoding OtterBox and LifeProof cases for iPhone X | ZDNet
+Decoding OtterBox and LifeProof cases for iPhone XS and XS Max | ZDNet

 Secondary to that concern, you want edge rigidity and shock absorption to buffer against hits on the side and corners.

-Prior to the introduction of edge screen designs first seen in devices like the Samsung Galaxy S7 Edge, and now in the iPhone X, I would have maintained that yes, put on a case, any case.
+Prior to the introduction of edge screen designs first seen in devices like the Samsung Galaxy S7 Edge, followed by last year's iPhone X and this year's XS and XS Max, I would have maintained that yes, put on a case, any case.

-But given how fragile the design is of this particular phone, and how much this thing dents your wallet when you buy it and god forbid have to repair it after drop damage, I'm going to have to change my mind on that one.
+But given how fragile the design is of this particular phone, and how much this thing dents your wallet when you buy it, and god forbid have to repair it after drop damage, I'm going to have to change my mind on that one.

 You want the most protective design money can buy.